-- 76. it is a good practice for the group-wide supervisor to assess whether the group's risk appetite policy and risk appetite levels are clearly aligned with the group's business strategy, risk profile and capital plan.
-Further, the group-wide supervisor should assess the approprietness of risk appetite limits set at the group level and confirm if a group's risk exposure is appropriately aligned This may include looking at risks by geographic or business lines, or by specific financial sector.
+- 79. As per survey respondents, it is good practice for the group-wide supervisor to verify that the head of the group has established group-wide policies, approved by the Board, that appropriately address risk appetite. - 80.
+It is good practice for the group-wide supervisor to assess whether the group's risk appetite policy and risk appetite levels are clearly aligned with the group's business strategy, risk profile and capital plan.
+The group-wide supervisor may question and challenge the appropriateness of the risk appetite set at the group level and the group's risk exposure alignment to that appetite.
+This may include looking at risks by geographic or business lines, or by specific financial sector.
 It is good practice for group-wide supervisors to assess whether groups keep the risk appetite limits under review so as to ensure that they remain relevant and take account of the changing dynamics of the group.
-The group should also reassess its risk appetite regularly with respect to new business opportunities, changes in risk capacity and tolerance, and operating environment. - 77.
-Further, the group-wide supervisor should assess whether the head of the group's Board, Senior Management and Key Persons in Control Functions are aware of, understand, and implement the group's risk appetite policy and risk appetite limits.
-A good practice is to assess whether both the group and insurance legal entities within the group maintain, monitor and adequately report risk dashboards that distinguish between group risks and local risks.
-Other involved supervisors should review the dashboards of the insurance legal entities within the group to verify that they adequately include all local risks.
+The group should also reassess its risk appetite regularly with respect to new business opportunities, changes in risk capacity and tolerance, and operating environment. - 81.
+Further, the group-wide supervisor should assess whether the head of the group's Board, Senior Management and Key Persons in Control Functions are aware of, understand and implement the group's risk appetite.
+It is good practice for the group-wide supervisor to assess, in cooperation with other involved supervisors, whether both the group and insurance legal entities within the group maintain, monitor and adequately report risk in a manner that distinguishes between group risks and material risks at the legal entity level.
+Another good practice is to assess whether both the group and insurance legal entities within the group maintain, monitor and adequately report risk dashboards that distinguish between group risks and local risks.
+Other involved supervisors should review the dashboards of the insurance legal entities within the group risks and local risks.